 "The path to achievement starts on the day you take total responsibility for your actions."
 (Dante Alighieri)

 At Vetropack, glass production is based on the principles of sustainability and long-term success.
 We are prudent in our business, environmentally aware in our actions, and mindful of our social responsibility.
 Our pioneering work to develop a system for glass recycling in the mid-1970s is an excellent example.
 We constantly work on our process technologies, because every innovation improves the energy balance of our glass manufacturing.
-Every gram of the 1.4 billion tons of glass passing our production plants each year counts.
+Every gram of the 1.4 million tons of glass passing our production plants each year counts.

 Here is our recipe for top-quality, sustainable glass production

 Glass is made from natural elements.
 The main component is quartz sand.
 Soda lowers the melting point of the sand.
 Lime makes the glass hard, shiny and durable.
 However, used glass is a key ingredient in Vetropack’s glass manufacturing process.
 Glass production from used glass uses less energy and fewer natural resources compared to making it from raw materials.
 We also use special processes to make glass lighter while retaining the same quality.

 - Quartz sand

 - sodium carbonate

 The furnace heats the mixture to 1,580° Celsius.
 The used glass and the primary raw materials melt.
 The required heat for the glass production process is generated by natural gas.

 The molten glass is in a constant state of flux.
 Glowing warm glass drops are cut off, led into a gutter and fed into a pre-mould.
 In the final mould, compressed air gives the glass container its final shape.